 Read the section below for information about usage charges and supplies.

 Usage Charges & Supplies

 The charge for the use of any instrument is $29.00 per hour.
 Also, if operator assistance is needed an additional fee of $120.00 per hour is charged (Fee schedule).
-For external users, additional charges will apply; please use the Science Exchange website for access to our facility and to request a quote.

 The Advanced Microscopy Facility provides immersion oil, double distilled water, lens cleaning solution and lens paper.
 All other supplies must be brought by the users, which includes slides, transfer pipettes, gloves.
 In the resources section below is a list of the typical supplies and the ordering information.